-“Looking for the Clouds, contemporary photography in times of conflict” - our new book project accompaning the exhibitions 2016 (Budapest, Bratislava, Vienna) and spring 2017 (Athens, Luxembourg) - was kick-started some days ago after the latest meeting in Vienna on January 25, 2016.
+“Looking for the Clouds, contemporary photography in times of conflict” - our new book / catalogue accompanying the exhibitions of the Emop network in Bratislava and Vienna 2016 ( spring 2017 in Athens, Luxembourg) - is out.
 Not less than 50 artists (photography and video projects) will make up for a more than 20o pages book on recent developments in the field of photography around the crisis that erupted out of 9/11.

 “Looking for the Clouds” is hinting at the great expectations refugees and immigrants might have when reaching for the shores of Europe after the 9/11 aggression developed in a full war in the Middle-East with a lot of consequences worsening the then also existing financial crisis and economic turmoil in some European countries.
 The refugee crisis brought many countries to the brink of explosion as an after-effect of the wars in the Middle-East.
 War on terror also meant more surveillance and control on ordinary citizens.
 Il also meant new war-strategies of which drones are just an aspect.
 And watching the clouds can therefore also be an expression of fear.